Kenshinoyo/checkTechApp-capstone-/README.md

 **Features will be added/udpated/deleted over time!**

-- User currently has the ability to add, view, and delete a Computer with fields for the price, operating system(os), and release year.
+- User currently has the ability to create/add, view, and delete a Computer with fields for the price, operating system(os), and release year.

 (IN PROGRESS)